Climate-Related Information Disclosures Based on TCFD Recommendations

 Governance

-To promote and manage action on climate change Companywide, we have established the CSR and Environment Committee under the Risk Management Committee (Chairperson: President and CEO), and work through the committee to implement oversight and management of environmental matters for the Group in Japan.
+To promote and manage action on climate change companywide, we have established the CSR and Environment Committee under the Risk Management Committee (Chairperson: Representative Director, President and CEO), and work through the committee to implement oversight and management of environmental matters for the Group in Japan.

 The Board of Directors confirms the status of action on climate change through reports received from the Risk Management Committee, and makes decisions and supervises the development of the necessary systems and schemes.
-The general manager of the Corporate Planning Department serves as chairperson of the CSR and Environment Committee, whose members comprise managers and personnel from business sites across the Company.
+The Department Manager of the Corporate Planning Department serves as chairperson of the CSR and Environment Committee, whose members comprise managers and personnel from business sites across the Company.

 Strategies

-Mean global temperatures rising 4°C due to climate change would have a serious impact on society.
-In light of the Paris Agreement, which aims to limit the rise in global temperatures to less than 1.5°C, the Group has analyzed the risks and opportunities it faces under three scenarios of rising temperatures, the 1.5°C scenario, 2°C scenario and 4°C scenario.
+It is anticipated that a 4 ℃ rise in global atmospheric temperature will cause irreversible and serious environmental destruction.
+In light of the Paris Agreement, which aims to limit the rise in global temperatures to less than 1.5 ℃, the Group has analyzed the risks and opportunities it faces under three scenarios of rising temperatures, the 1.5 ℃ scenario, 2 ℃ scenario and 4 ℃ scenario.

 • Costs will be incurred to respond to regulations and policies, and transition risks such as rising prices of electricity from renewable energy will increase.